muir/drbd-lxd/README.md

 for this.
 Failover when you have to mount filesystems and restart a bunch of containers is somewhat expensive so we don't want a daemon that reacts instantly.

-Instead, we can use use [drbd-watcher](https://github.com/muir/drbd-watcher) to invoke scripts when the DRBD situation changes.
+Instead, we'll leverage the built-in monitoring that DRBD provides to invoke scripts when the DRBD situation changes.  [drbd-watcher](https://github.com/muir/drbd-watcher)

 ## Recipe